Glasgow Bellgrove rail accident: Accident

 The accident was of a type known as "ding-ding, and away".
 It was caused primarily by a signal passed at danger (SPAD) in conjunction with the single-lead junction track layout, where two lines converged into one just beyond the platform end and then diverged again – a layout which is simpler to maintain but is vulnerable in the event of a SPAD.
 This type of junction has been implicated in other accidents, notably to the south-east of Glasgow in the Newton rail accident just a couple of years later.
+A signalman at Bellgrove became aware that the train had passed the signal at danger and attempted to warn the driver by placing detonators on the track, although the detonators worked, this action was unsuccessful.
 Both trains were travelling at 15 mph, so the collision speed was 30 mph.
 The force of the impact was so severe that at least one passenger was thrown out of his seat and completely destroyed one of the "A" frame back-to-back seats.
+The injured were taken to the Royal Infirmary, Victoria Infirmary and Western Infirmary.
+All but five of them were released from hospital that day.